Israel expects hostages to be freed from Gaza 'in a few hours' as ceasefire holds

-CAIRO (AP) — Israel said Sunday that it expected all of the living hostages held in the Gaza Strip to be released Monday in its breakthrough ceasefire deal with Hamas, as Palestinians awaited the release of hundreds of prisoners held in Israel and a surge of aid into the famine-stricken territory.
+CAIRO (AP) — Israel said Sunday that it expected all living hostages held in Gaza to be released Monday in its breakthrough ceasefire deal with Hamas, as Palestinians awaited the release of hundreds of prisoners held in Israel and a surge of aid into the famine-stricken territory.

 “In a few hours, we will all be reunited,” Israel’s military chief of staff, Lt.
 Gen. Eyal Zamir, said in a statement.

-U.S. President Donald Trump planned to leave later in the day to visit Israel and Egypt to celebrate the ceasefire announced last week that offered hope for an end to the two-year war.
+U.S. President Donald Trump planned to visit Israel and Egypt on Monday to celebrate the ceasefire announced last week in the two-year war.

-“We are expecting all 20 of our living hostages to be released together at one time to the Red Cross and transported among six to eight vehicles,” Israeli government spokesperson Shosh Bedrosian said, noting that Israel did not expect militants to stage the exchanges in the same public manner as previous rounds.

-An international task force will start working to locate deceased hostages who are not returned within 72 hours, said Gal Hirsch, Israel’s coordinator for the Hostages and the Missing.
-Officials have said the search for the bodies of hostages, some of which may be under rubble, could take time.
+An international task force will start working to locate deceased hostages who are not returned within 72 hours, said Gal Hirsch, Israel’s coordinator for the hostages and the missing.
+Officials have said the search for their bodies, possibly under rubble, could take time.

+Israeli Prime Minister Benjamin Netanyahu, whose name was booed repeatedly Saturday night at a weekly rally for the hostages in Tel Aviv, said in a statement that Monday would be a “path of healing.”
+Many Israelis have accused him of drawing out the war for political aims, which he has denied.

-Timing has not been announced for the release of Palestinian prisoners held in Israel who are to be freed.
+Timing has not been announced for the release of Palestinian prisoners held in Israel.
 They include 250 people serving life sentences in addition to 1,700 seized from Gaza during the war and held without charge.

-Dr. Mounir al-Boursh, head of Gaza’s Health Ministry, said he hoped the bodies of medical personnel who died in Israeli detention centers will be among those handed over.
+A Palestinian official said a Hamas delegation was in Cairo speaking with mediators about the list of prisoners to be released.
+The official said Hamas is pressing for the release of Marwan Barghouti, the most popular Palestinian leader and a potentially unifying figure, along with several others serving life sentences.
+The official spoke on condition of anonymity because he was not authorized to speak to the media.
+There was no immediate comment from Israel, which views Barghouti as a terrorist leader.

+Israel has warned Palestinians in the West Bank against celebrating after the releases, according to a prisoner’s family and a Palestinian official who spoke on condition of anonymity because they were not authorized to discuss it.
+Israel’s military did not immediately respond to questions.

 Preparing a surge of aid